-Current year and outyear estimates are based on a blend of historical collection patterns, simple trending techniques, estimates of underlying company liability, an econometric model for the base sensitive to economic changes, and adjustments for the estimated impact of statutory changes or other occurrences that may affect collections.
+Current year and outyear estimates are based on a blend of historical collection patterns, simple trending techniques, estimates of underlying company liability, and a microsimulation model that incorporates statutory changes.
+The microsimulation model generates the growth rates for the outyear estimate for gross receipts.